Policy Insights in Gender

 J-PAL’s Gender sector focuses on reducing gender inequality, promoting women and girls’ empowerment, and understanding how social norms related to gender affect the outcomes of development programs.
 Our policy insights summarize the general lessons emerging from randomized evaluations on the impact of gender quotas on women’s political representation and service delivery and the impact of school participation interventions on girls’ school enrollment and attendance.

-— Seema Jayachandran (Northwestern University), Gender Chair
+— Seema Jayachandran (Princeton University), Gender Chair

 Last updated: February 2021